muzfr7/DockerizedSymfony3/README.md

 You need to have Git, and [Docker](https://www.docker.com/) natively installed on your computer.

 ## Installation / Setup
-Clone this repository somewhere on your computer, for this example i'm cloning it to `~/Developer/` directory
+Clone this repository somewhere in your computer, for this example i'm cloning it to `~/Developer/` directory
 ```
 $ cd ~/Developer
 $ git clone https://github.com/muzfr7/DockerizedSymfony3.git